 Golden Gate Hotel and Casino and the D Las Vegas Casino, started accepting bitcoins as payment for non-gaming transactions.
-Since then, the casinos, owned by Derek Stevens, have witnessed a considerable rise in their business and started receiving more patrons from Europe and Asia too.
+Since then, the casinos, owned by Derek Stevens, have witnessed a considerable rise in their business and started receiving more patrons from Europe, Asia, and Online gambling canada.
 According to Stevens, who did not reveal any numbers, the D has seen more bitcoin transactions compared to the Golden Gate.

 New bitcoin ATM

 Last year, the D became the first casino to set up a bitcoin ATM to help ease transactions.
 The ATM, from Robocoin, which could hold more than half a million dollars in cash, has now been replaced by Genmega G6000 machine, though Stevens was not very forthcoming on the causes for the change.
 Robocoin opened its first bitcoin ATM in a coffee shop in Canada and saw transactions worth a million dollars in its first month.